A-Awad1/Abstract-Dash/README.md

   Complete **Create, Read, Update, Delete** functionality for managing items with ease.

 - **Validation**
-  Built-in client-side form validation on Add & Update operations ensures better data quality before submission.
+  Built-in client-side validation ensures required fields are filled and follow proper formatting during **Add** and **Update** operations.
+This prevents invalid submissions and improves overall data quality before sending to the server.

 - **File & Image Upload**
   Uploading images and files using dialog upload or drag-and-drop area.